-Regardless of how many LCMs may have been sold, self-defense by responsible Americans does not depend on continuously firing tens to hundreds of bullets.
-LCMs are "dangerous and unusual" accessories and are ill suited for ordinary self-defense.
+Farella Braun + Martel LLP 235 Montgomery Street, 17th Floor San Francisco, California 94104 (415) 954-4400 responsible Americans does not depend on continuously firing tens to hundreds of bullets without reloading.
+LCMs are "dangerous and unusual" accessories and are neither necessary nor well suited for ordinary self-defense.
 As such, they are unprotected by the Second Amendment.